 If the roof surface is not visible from the ground floor level, you can choose a flat roof, making sure that the visible parts still blend in with the existing building.

-Doing a two storey extension is also an opportunity to get more daylight in and to create a link between indoors and outdoors.
-That means you can live your garden space everyday, even when the temperature or the weather are not inviting to spend time outside.
+Doing a two storey extension is also an opportunity to get more daylight in and to create a link between inside and out.
+This will enhance the sense of being immersed within your garden, even if the weather does not permit.

 Bi-folding or sliding doors to the garden are a great way to achieve that.
 Glazed walls and structural glass are all options that a good architect will help you evaluate to get the best for your priorities.